Mortgage Support

 - carer’s payment.

 The Department of Social Protection’s local officer determines eligibility.
-They takes account of the remaining income and household contribution used to determine the contribution to mortgage interest.
-The standard social welfare allowance rate (for single persons with or without , adult dependents or child dependents) is subtracted.
+They take account of the remaining income and household contribution used to determine the contribution to mortgage interest.
+The standard social welfare allowance rate (for single persons with or without adult dependents or child dependents) is subtracted.
 This is the monthly contribution.

 The mortgage interest supplement is the difference between actual mortgage interest and the above contribution as long as the difference between the two is reasonable to meet residential needs.

-The maximum rent limits for rent supplement are a guide as to what is reasonable in the circumstances.
+The maximum rent limits for rent supplements are a guide as to what is reasonable in the circumstances.
 The objective is to ensure that income after paying interest does not fall below a certain minimum level.
 This level is the supplementary welfare allowance minus €30.

 Earlier MIS

 The schemes only cover interest.
-It applies only to loans for the purpose of acquisition to prepare or essential improvement of the person’s main residence.
+It applies only to loans for the purpose of acquisition or essential improvement of the person’s main residence.
 Strictly speaking, loans which were not for the purpose of acquiring the house, for example top-up of loans for other purposes, do not qualify.
 Reapplication arrears are similarly outside the definition.

 The loans must have been affordable at the time it was entered.
-The amount of mortgage interest must not be such as exceeds or is a reasonable to meet his or her residential and other needs.
-It must be reasonable to make supplement have in regard to the amount of arrears.
+The amount of mortgage interest must not be such as exceeds or is reasonable to meet his or her residential and other needs.
+It must be reasonable to make a supplement in regard to the amount of arrears.

 A supplement may be made, where the amount of interest exceeds that considerable reasonable to meet the person’s needs for up to 12 months.